Equity versus fixed income: the predictive power of bank surveys#

 Equity returns#

-Similar to our examination of fixed income returns, we proceed to explore the connections between bank lending survey scores and consequent equity returns, specifically those targeted at 10% volatility.
+Similar to the previous chapter, we proceed to explore the connections between bank lending survey scores and consequent equity returns, specifically those targeted at 10% volatility.
 We initiate this analysis with the bank survey demand score and its correlation with consequent monthly equity index future returns.
 Evidently, the relationship between these variables exhibits a positive and statistically significant relationship.

 sigs = bls